 All around us, every day and in every way, technology pervades our lives.
 Why?
 Presumably, it adds to our enjoyment of life by making things better or easier.
 In the case of insulation, it has definitely made things better.
-New insulating materials and a greater understanding of how insulation and building envelopes interact has led to huge leaps in comfort and energy efficiency in newer buildings.
+New insulating materials and a greater understanding of how insulation and building envelopes interact have led to huge leaps in comfort and energy efficiency in newer buildings.
 The benefits of today’s technology don’t have to end here, however.
 Older homes can experience great improvements in comfort and energy efficiency as well by taking advantage of more and newer insulating materials.
 In this case, technology has resulted in another tool which is of great value: the thermal imaging camera.

 HOW THERMAL IMAGING WORKS

 Thermal imaging cameras have a unique way of “seeing”; instead of detecting visible light, like the human eye, they detect in the infrared spectrum.
 As it happens, infrared light is a form of heat transmission.
 So, thermal imaging cameras can “see” heat.
 Internal components convert the detected heat signature of what is being observed into a picture which the human eye can see.
 Therefore, thermal cameras are extremely useful in the insulation industry, and any insulation company claiming to provide top-quality insulation for older homes should use one.

 THE BENEFITS OF THERMAL IMAGING